Graduate application FAQs

 The Faculty of Graduate Studies regulations state that in order to be admissible to a graduate program you must have completed an Honours undergraduate degree or equivalent.
 If the institution you attend offers an Honours BA, this is the route you should take in order to prepare yourself for graduate work.
 If your institution does not offer an Honours BA, you must complete a four-year undergraduate degree.
 Courses with a strong independent research emphasis are the bridge between undergraduate and graduate work, and success in these courses will show the admissions committee that you will thrive in the graduate school environment.

 Applicants to the Creative Writing option are not required to have completed an Honours program.
-They do however need to have a Major in English Literature or the equivalent number of English Literature credits.
+They do however need to have a Major in English Literature, the equivalent number of English Literature credits, or a very strong portfolio and significant experience as a writer.

 It depends on how many upper level English Literature courses you completed.
 Remember, you are competing for a very few seats with students who have completed undergraduate degrees with an English Literature emphasis.
 The admissions committee will be looking at the number of English Literature courses you have completed, your academic performance in those classes, and your coverage of the various periods within the discipline.
 As well, they will want to see evidence of independent research ability in the field of English literature.